Definition of Pride:

-Definition of Pride: consciousness of one’s own dignity.
+Consciousness of one’s own dignity.

-Synonyms of Pride: delight, dignity, honour, self-respect, ego, self-regard, etc.
+Delight, dignity, honour, self-respect, ego, self-regard, etc.

 These notes are from recovery in AA and/or related 12 step programs.